ccarabine/payrollapp/docs/known_issues.md

 ___
 - **Issue:**

     *When i selected option 1, option1 "Overall employees' pay for week selected".
-I then input a week with no data, this would display an error message as it only allows the previous week to be entered*
+I then input a week with no data, this displayed an error message as it only allows the previous week to be entered*

 - **Corrective Action:**